The Small Walt Trucks

 This Is the Way We Wash Our Hands …

+“This Is the Way We Wash Our Hands …” originally appeared at freespiritpublishingblog.com.
+Copyright © 2020 by Free Spirit Publishing.
+All rights reserved.
 Jimmy Fallon’s new song is helping Americans tune in to the importance of fighting viruses: “Wash your hands, wash your hands, do not touch your face.”
 He strums his guitar, crooning that if we follow these guidelines, “Then the world would be a better place.”
-He wrote the song for his young daughters and shared
+He wrote the song for his young daughters and shared it with millions of followers, hoping that through humor a serious message will spread.
+Fallon isn’t the only celebrity getting the word out about handwashing.
+A Gloria Gaynor TikTok focuses on the

 Read More »